searchlight/icinga-operator/docs/guides/README.md

 ---
-title: Overview
+title: Readme
-description: Overview of Tutorials
+description: Readme of guides
 menu:
   product_searchlight_4.0.0:
-    identifier: tutorials-overview
+    identifier: guides-readme
-    name: Overview
+    name: Readme
-    parent: tutorials
+    parent: guides
-    weight: 5
+    weight: -1
 product_name: searchlight
 menu_name: product_searchlight_4.0.0
-section_menu_id: tutorials
+section_menu_id: guides
 url: /products/searchlight/4.0.0/guides/
 aliases:
   - /products/searchlight/4.0.0/guides/README/
 ---

-# Tutorials
+# Guides

-This section contains tutorials on how to use Searchlight.
+This section contains guides on how to use Searchlight.
 Please visit the links below to learn more:

  - [ClusterAlerts](/docs/guides/cluster-alerts/README.md) - This article introduces the concept of `ClusterAlert` to periodically run various checks on a Kubernetes cluster.
 Also, visit the links below to learn about the available check commands for a cluster:
     - [ca_cert](/docs/guides/cluster-alerts/ca_cert.md) - To check expiration of CA certificate used by Kubernetes api server.